School of Nursing

 Doctor of Nursing Practice

-The doctor of nursing practice (DNP) program prepares nurses for the highest level of advanced practice nursing focused on direct patient care (e.g. nurse practitioner, clinical nurse specialist) or as advanced specialists in health care systems (e.g. administration, outcomes).
+The doctor of nursing practice (DNP) program prepares nurses for the highest level of advanced practice nursing focused on direct patient care (e.g. nurse practitioner) or as advanced specialists in health care systems (e.g. administration, outcomes).

 Length of Program